 Photos for news use will receive limited retouching according to journalism standards.

-Photo retouching often operates on a "garbage in, garbage out" principle.
+Photo retouching operates on a "garbage in, garbage out" principle.
 If you start with a poorly shot image, retouching will only enhance that poor quality.
 However, if you begin with a reasonably good photo, retouching can elevate it to something truly great.

 People have sent me cell-phone selfies, hoping to transform them into professional, studio-quality portraits.
 While retouching can improve these selfies, they will never rival a genuine professional portrait.
 Effective photography relies not just on equipment, but also on the skill of the photographer and their ability to use that equipment.